ejv2/eutils/README.md

 ## How?

-Run ``make`` in the root of the project and all subdirectories will be built.
-The executables will remain in their directories.
-Automatic compilation of Go tools is not yet supported.
-To build a Go tool, see the below instructions.
+Tools must be built individually.
 To build a single tool, run ``make`` or ``go build .`` in a single subdirectory.

 Most tools are written in mostly-POSIX C99.
 Some are written in pure Go.
-It is likely that you require GNU Make to use the included Makefiles (GNU Make syntax/functions used in many places).
+Makefiles should be POSIX compliant.
 To download golang, go to <golang.org>